ohmcodes/Stream-games-with-pc-and-laptop/README.md

 ## Extract Nginx
-Install nginx to your gaming pc
+Extract nginx to your gaming pc

+navigate to folder

 ## Create Bat file inside and save as start.bat and stop.bat
 ```